 You played an important role in the development of interventional neuroradiology and its training programme at Massachusetts General Hospital.
 Can you tell us about that?

 Massachusetts General Hospital (MGH) has a storied tradition of neurointerventional care—it was one of the first programmes in the USA.
 The situation was a bit challenging back in 2003 when I was recruited there as personnel changes had left the division very short staffed.
 Over the following five to six years, attention to clinical excellence and a systematic can-do attitude allowed our group to experience remarkable growth in neurovascular.
 Beyond that, we established and developed the division’s spine practice.
 As with all successful efforts we focused on team building and quality improvement.
 For instance, our group established a unique case quality programme where neuroradiologists, neurologists and neurosurgeons all contributed to robust quality efforts designed at educating and improving our practice—this was really something special, we could do a whole interview about that.
 Simultaneous with our clinical and operational growth, the division’s academic productivity and service to organised medicine turned up several notches with well over 100 papers being published by members of our group over the next several years.
-The key, in my opinion, was to focus on clinical excellence—that results in the strong foundation that makes all the other elements possible.
+The key, in my opinion, was to focus on clinical excellence—that results in a strong foundation that makes all the other elements possible.

 Throughout your career you have promoted the idea of a “multidisciplinary framework for optimised practice”—what does this entail and why is it important?